John Hennessey Dishes Up Some Trash Talk On SSC Tuatara Speed Record

 Gallery: SSC Tuatara becomes the fastest production car

 On the flip side, SSC didn't just show up out of nowhere with a brand new car and nothing to catalog the effort.
 The niche automaker had satellite-linked speed logging equipment on-board from Dewetron and SSC still stands behind the information it gathered.
 There is further controversy there, as Dewetron couldn't confirm the data since company personnel weren't on-site to ensure the equipment was set up and operated properly.
-SSC further admitted that the camera footage wasn't accurate to the actual speed run, but with a freaking T-33 jet on-site to shoot video it's not like SSC just grabbed a Go-Pro and duct tape from Walmart.
+SSC further admitted that the camera footage wasn't accurate to the actual speed run, but with a freaking T-33 military jet on-site to shoot video it's not like SSC just grabbed a GoPro and duct tape from Walmart.

 During the podcast, Hennessey also spoke at great length about the trials and tribulation his company went through to get the Venom GT to 270 mph, enduring numerous mechanical failures and dozens of speed tests to work out the kinks.
 The not-so-subtle suggestion is that SSC built the Tuatara overnight and immediately set a speed record with no testing, but Tuatara development literally started almost a decade ago.
-Perhaps Hennessey was unaware of that?

 We aren't taking sides here – SSC certainly has some further explaining to do with all the inconsistencies pointed out by Shmee150.
 The fact that the car allegedly went 331 mph on standard Michelin street tires seems quite remarkable, too.
 However, we'd be remiss to not mention Hennessey's tone, which certainly feels condescending at times towards US-based SSC while embracing "friendly" competition from Bugatti and Koenigsegg.
 One might also call it ironic considering his own 300-mph hypercar – the Venom F5 – hasn't debuted in production trim yet.

 Speaking of which, in the podcast Hennessey said they were hoping for a debut by the end of this year, though a previous report said it would happen this month.
-Apparently, that debut is now in question, and though it's considered the first production car, considerable testing still awaits the F5 before it can strive for the 300-mph barrier.
+Apparently, that debut is now in question, and though it's considered the first production version of the F5, considerable testing still awaits before it can strive for the 300-mph barrier.

 In the meantime, Koenigsegg is working on its Jesko Absolut, and SSC has pledged to hold a Tuatara re-run with more equipment, cameras, and witnesses to try and put all doubts about the Tuatara's performance to rest.